xreef/inverter_aurora_web_monitor_react_interface/src/views/chartExamples/md/FINANCETIMESCALE.md

 The financetime scale takes the input data and converts to linear and plots time on the axis.
 The outcome is quite interesting.
-This scale is particularly of use not just for simple time series data, but more importantly for charts which are dependent on price movement, think Point & Figure, Line break, Kagi, Renko.
+This scale is particularly of use not just for simple time series data, but more importantly for component.charts which are dependent on price movement, think Point & Figure, Line break, Kagi, Renko.

 scale provides ticks of the format